Rahulkhinchi03/lyzr-enterprise-prospect-agent/README.md

 ---

-## Deploying and Sharing It
+## Part 7: Deploying and Sharing It

 Every agent in Lyzr Studio deploys automatically behind a REST API endpoint the moment it's created, no separate hosting step needed.
 The Deploy tab gives you the exact cURL command to call it directly.

+> [!WARNING]
-Don't hand that cURL to anyone outside your own use.
+> Don't hand that cURL to anyone outside your own use.
 The `x-api-key` in it is tied to your account and your credits.
 Anyone who has it can run inference against your account, not just this one agent.

 For giving someone else access, Deploy has two separate paths, and they do different things.

 - **Share** invites specific people by email to one specific agent, without publishing it anywhere or adding them to your organization.
 This is the right tool for letting one person try it.
 - **Publish** launches the agent as an app with a visibility choice: Team, visible only inside your own Lyzr organization, or App Store users, public and listed on Lyzr's marketplace for anyone to find and run.
 Publishing also asks for an app name, description, welcome message, category, industry, and function, all shown to whoever opens it.

+> [!TIP]
-One thing worth knowing before you publish: if you have a Manager with worker agents underneath it, publish the Manager, not one of the workers.
+> If you have a Manager with worker agents underneath it, publish the Manager, not one of the workers.
 Publishing a single worker in isolation only exposes that one piece, not the orchestration that's the actual point of the build.

-<img width="1512" height="827" alt="Deploy" src="https://github.com/user-attachments/assets/6a545acd-3c07-4a6f-a315-3ea114534d93" />
+>

-App names need to be unique across the platform.
+> App names also need to be unique across the platform.
 A generic name like "Enterprise Prospect Research Manager" may already be taken by someone else's agent.
 Appending your own name resolves it without a rewrite.

+<img width="1512" height="827" alt="Deploy" src="https://github.com/user-attachments/assets/6a545acd-3c07-4a6f-a315-3ea114534d93" />

 ---